-Although evidence of educational leadership is not required in the Professoriate stream, aspects of educational leadership can be used in this stream as supporting evidence for teaching and service contributions.
+Although direct evidence of educational leadership is not required in the Professoriate stream, educational leadership activities can be used in this stream as supporting evidence for teaching and service contributions.

-In addition to teaching and research, most faculty members are involved in some form of university or professional service.
-Service responsibilities may include activity at the Department, Faculty, University or professional levels, although Faculty-level and University-level service is not usually requested of new faculty members.
-Activities may include participation on committees or leading Faculty-wide initiatives.
+In addition to teaching and research, all faculty members are involved in various forms of university and professional service.
+Service responsibilities may include activity such as committee work and participation in initiatives at the Department, Faculty, University or professional levels, although Faculty-level and University-level service is not usually expected of new faculty members.

-During the first year or two of a faculty appointment, at the discretion of the Head, teaching and service loads may be relatively light in order to allow you to establish your research program and develop your initial courses.
+During the first year or two of a faculty appointment in the professoriate stream, at the discretion of the Head, teaching and service loads may be relatively light in order to allow you to establish your research program and develop your initial courses.

 In order to help you carry out these varied activities, the Faculty is pleased to offer a variety of support services.
 Within your department, you will likely have access to administrative and secretarial services, IT services, and, within engineering, technical support in our teaching and research laborato